-C.2 List any relevant transactions entailing a transfer of resources or obligations between the company or its group companies and the significant shareholders in the company:
+C.2.
+List any relevant transactions entailing a transfer of assets or liabilities between the Company or its group companies and the significant shareholders in the Company.

-C.3 List any relevant transactions entailing the transfer of resources or obligations between the company or its group companies and the company's managers or directors:
+C.3.
+List any relevant transactions entailing a transfer of assets or liabilities between the Company or its group companies and the Company's managers or Directors.

-C.4 List any relevant transaction undertaken by the company with other companies in its group that are not eliminated in the process of drawing up the consolidated financial statements and whose object and conditions set them apart from the company's habitual traffic with respect to its object and conditions.
+C.4.
+List any relevant transaction undertaken by the Company with other companies in its group that are not eliminated in the process of drawing up the consolidated financial statements and whose object and terms set them apart from the Company's ordinary trading activities.

-C.5 Identify any conflicts of interest affecting company Directors pursuant to Article 127 of the Companies Act.
+C.5.
+Identify, where appropriate, any conflicts of interest affecting Company Directors pursuant to article 127 of the LSA.